tycho/nethack/doc/build-mingw.md

  3. Click "Configure", choose "MinGW Makefiles" and "Use default native compilers".
  4. Set BISON_EXECUTABLE to C:/MinGW/msys/1.0/bin/bison.exe.
  5. Set FLEX_EXECUTABLE to C:/MinGW/msys/1.0/bin/flex.exe.
- 6. Set JANSSON_INC_DIR to C:/MinGW/jansson-master/install/include.
- 7. Set JANSSON_LIB_DIR to C:/MinGW/jansson-master/install/lib.
- 8. Set PDCURSES_INC_DIR to C:/MinGW/pdcurs34.
+ 6. Set PDCURSES_INC_DIR to C:/MinGW/pdcurs34.
- 9. Set PDCURSES_LIB_DIR to C:/MinGW/pdcurs34/win32.
+ 7. Set PDCURSES_LIB_DIR to C:/MinGW/pdcurs34/win32.

 Set the install path for the game to C:/MinGW/DynaHack-unnethack/install (make a new folder) for the following settings: